Gestalt psychology: Law of closure

+The law of closure: the mind perceives incomplete figures as whole shapes, interpreting these broken lines as a circle and a rectangle.

+The IBM logo utilizes the law of closure to form the letters "IBM" using only a series of horizontal bars.

 Gestalt psychologists believed that humans tend to perceive objects as complete rather than focusing on the gaps that the object might contain.
 For example, a circle has good Gestalt in terms of completeness.
 However, we will also perceive an incomplete circle as a complete circle.
 That tendency to complete shapes and figures is called closure.
 The law of closure states that individuals perceive objects such as shapes, letters, pictures, etc., as being whole when they are not complete.
 Specifically, when parts of a whole picture are missing, our perception fills in the visual gap.
 Research shows that the reason the mind completes a regular figure that is not perceived through sensation is to increase the regularity of surrounding stimuli.
 For example, the figure that depicts the law of closure portrays what we perceive as a circle on the left side of the image and a rectangle on the right side of the image.
 However, gaps are present in the shapes.
 If the law of closure did not exist, the image would depict an assortment of different lines with different lengths, rotations, and curvatures—but with the law of closure, we perceptually combine the lines into whole shapes.
 This law can be used effectively in logo design to create interest.
 For example, the letters of the IBM logo, consisting of horizontal blue lines, are immediately perceived as a single object.